eclipse-sw360/sw360.website/content/en/docs/Development/RestAPI/Dev-REST-API.md

 ---
-title: "REST API"
+title: "SW360 Rest API"
-linkTitle: "REST API"
+linkTitle: "SW360 Rest API"
-weight: 10
+weight: 30
 ---

 The sw360 REST API provides access to sw360 resources for external clients.
 It consists currently of three Maven modules aggregated in one parent module `rest` in the sw360 distribution.